ug2146/NNDL_Kaggle/README.md

 7) Training on both classes simulataneously using a common encoder <br>
 8) Training Swin T on Augemented dataset <br>
 9) Training Effnet B3 with and without using droputs <br>
-10) Creating an ensemble of the above 3 [ baseline, Swin T, EffnetB3]
+10) Creating an ensemble of the above 3 [ Swin T, EffnetB3,EffnetB4]
 11) Comparitative analysis of models and methods
 12) Predicting on test data